PriyanshiNegi01/OIBSIP-Data-Science-Intern/Task 2 - Unemployment Analysis with Python/README.md

-# Unemployment Analysis with Python
+# Project: Unemployment Analysis with Python

 The dataset contains the unemployment rate of all the states in India